Euro gold and silver commemorative coins: Finland

 Finland joined the eurozone in 2002, and they continued their tradition of minting collectors' coins.
 They do not mint many coins per year; only three or four coins.
 The record was reached in 2005 with five coins minted.

-Finland, like no other country in the union, has a tendency to use mainly silver in their collectors' coin issues and a very distinctive way of alternating other materials, like gold, nickel-copper, Nordic gold, etc. They have minted more bimetal collectors' coins than gold coins.
-That is the main reason why the vast majority of the Finnish coins have a low face value, with almost 70% of their issues having a face value of €10 or €5.
-As a result, the Finnish gold coins have a really high value in the market because they are fairly difficult to find.
+Finland, unlike other EU countries, tends to use mainly silver in their collectors' coin issues and has a very distinctive way of alternating other materials, like gold, nickel-copper and Nordic gold.
+The country has minted more bimetal collectors' coins than gold coins.
+This is the main reason why the vast majority of the Finnish coins have a low face value, with almost 70% of their issues having a face value of €5 or €10.
+As a result, the Finnish gold coins hold very high market value because they are fairly difficult to find.